Recognized as one of Manitoba's Top Employers (2017)

-- Boeing Canada encourages employees to plan for the future with contributions to a defined benefit pension plan or matching RSP program (depending on position), retirement planning assistance and phased-in work options to help employees transition to life after work
+- Boeing Canada encourages employees to save for the future with contributions to a defined benefit pension plan or matching RSP program (depending on position) and offers retirement planning assistance and phased-in retirement work options to help employees transition to life after work

-- Boeing Canada's head office employees can take advantage of a variety of onsite amenities including an employee lounge, a cafeteria with healthy and special diet menus as well as subsidized meals and an onsite fitness facility featuring an outdoor basketball court, soccer pitch and baseball diamond
+- Boeing Canada's head office employees can take advantage of a variety of onsite amenities including an employee lounge, a cafeteria with healthy and special diet menus and subsidized memberships ($1 per week) to an onsite fitness facility that features an outdoor basketball court, soccer pitch and baseball diamond

 Recognized as one of Canada's Top Employers for Young People (2016)